Dog-walking app Wag may be raising a huge round of funding

 As is normal with all of these conversations, the terms of the deal could change or the talks could even fall apart, which Recode also indicates.
 Axios also reported that Softbank was interested in the company in its Pro Rata newsletter.

-We’ve reached out to Wag and Softbank for comment and will update the story when we hear back.
+We’ve reached out to Wag comment and will update the story when we hear back.
+A representative from Softbank declined to comment.

 Editor’s Note: The above dog is Sebastian Thrun’s puppy, which, while unrelated to Wag, is a very good dog.